salihkardan/gorest/README.md

-How-To
+**How-To**

 To run webserver, you need to run `go run restful.go` command.
 It wil start webserver, please go to `localhost:8080`.

 I have created tabs on main UI:
  * Events - shows events saved in Cassandra
  * Monitor - shows number of request according to their response timestamp
- * Responses - shows saved responses with their response time
+ * Responses - shows saved responses with their response times

-For database, I have chosen Cassandra and use 2.X version of it.
+For database, I have chosen Cassandra and used 2.X version of it.
 There is a file under root directory of project which contains table schema of Cassandra.
 To create those tables, you need to run `cqlsh -f db.cql` command.

-Assumptions:
+**Notes**

 1) I assumed coming requests will be in JSON format.
 Here is a example request sample I tested the project: